-Linda James is a Qualified Probation Officer, she has studied; Community Justice, Health Care Management, Mediation skills and Diversity and Equality.
+Linda James Qualified Probation Officer, she has studied; Community Justice, Health Care Management, Mediation skills and Diversity and Equality Law.
+With over 20 years experience working with statutory, voluntary and private organisations across England she has gained knowledge and understanding of the issues communities face in both inner city and the rural areas directly from their residents.
+Her main area of expertise is working within all aspects of the criminal justice system and with young people/adults.
+She has worked alongside local Councillors and led youth groups tackling anti social behaviour, delivered national government schemes and raised money for children's charities.
+She is a trained programmes facilitator and has lectured at De Montfort University around issues of partnership working and ethical dilemmas.

-With over 20 years of experience working with statutory, voluntary and private organisations across England, which has given her in depth knowledge and understanding of the issues communities face.
-She has worked in both inner city and the rural areas and has gained first-hand understanding of issues directly from the residents.
-Her main area of expertise is working within all aspects of the criminal justice system.
-Leading transition, implanting change and facilitating interventions with young people and adults.
-She has worked alongside local Councillors and Central Government bodies and led youth groups tackling anti-social behaviour, assisting professional agencies to engage with communities and delivered national government schemes.
-Linda James is confident with good communication skills; she has strong beliefs in fairness and strives for equality.
-She is highly self-motivated to tackle issues of injustices, inequality and discrimination experienced in communities/ workplaces and has the skills to positively challenge others with the view of creating better outcomes for all.
+Linda James is confident with good communication skills; she has strong beliefs in fairness, equality and values diversity.
+She is highly self motivated to tackle issues of injustice in communities and has the skills to positively challenge others with the view of creating better outcomes for all.